StagerLee/R_NordStream_Scraper/README.md

 # R_NordStream_Scraper
-A scraper that collects data from the NordStream pipeline.
+A scraper that collects data from the NordStream pipeline as well as via AGSI.
 Done for a dashboard project